-Step 2 select run mode and set output parameters: Leave the run mode on the right of "Run" button as default value "ctFIRE", output parameters are default values as showing in the follows.
+Step 2 select run mode and set output parameters: Leave the run mode on the right of "Run" button as default value "ctFIRE", output parameters are default values as shown in the follows.
 Compared to processing one single image, the controls for stack analysis are enabled and allowing to preview the slices and select the slice range.
 Drag the slider or click the slider arrow to preview the slices in the stack.
 Select the 2nd slice to preview, select the slices range as "slices 1 to 2", and set the minimum fiber length shown in the overlaid image to "50".
 The following figure is displayed: